top of page

 What Colours are in my Paintbox - and Why?

-Why I Use Primaries
+Why I Use Primary Colours

 Years ago, longer ago than I care to admit - I used to carry around a paintbox filled with quite a large range of colours.
 It looked beautiful, but it was impractical for travelling.
 After many trips, and a lot of unnecessary weight in my bag, I realised I didn’t actually need so many paints.